Control Room Webhooks

 Robot Run Event structure

-These events are specific to a single robot run and always have the value robot_run_event in the event attribute.
+These events are specific to a single robot run and the event attribute always has the value set as robot_run_event.
 In addition to the standard attributes this event also has following event-specific attributes:

 AttributeTypeDescription